-PRE-LAW MINOR, minimum grade C-, 18 credits
+PRE-LAW MINOR, minimum grade C-, 21 credits

-Students with a serious interest in law (those intending to enter law school or those seeking to enhance their liberal arts education with a deeper understanding of the law) are encouraged to take a minor in Pre-Law.
-The Pre-Law minor consists of four core courses and two electives.
+Students intending to enter law school or those seeking to enhance their liberal arts education with a deeper understanding of the law are encouraged to minor in Pre-Law.
+The Pre-Law minor consists of five core courses and two electives.